 Like all UK energy suppliers, SSE is obliged to release information about where it sources its energy from.
 You can see it for yourself, plus compare it with the UK average, in this table:

-As you can see, SSE relies heavily on natural gas for its energy, with around two-thirds coming from this source.
-It sources next to nothing from nuclear energy, which some will prefer, but it also falls behind the average in terms of its use of renewable sources.
-Unfortunately, signing up to energy with SSE does mean your home energy will be sourced largely from burning fossil fuels.
+As you can see, SSE relies heavily on natural gas for its energy, with almost half coming from this source.
+On the other hand, the other half comes from renewable sources, which is positive.
+Unfortunately, however, signing up to energy with SSE does mean your home energy will be sourced in no small part from burning fossil fuels.

 To manage your account easily, you can go online or to the My SSE App with your SSE login.
 The app allows you to perform the following functions on-the-go: